By Sarah Corbett

 The heritage, status, wealth, courage and origin of an individual can be communicated clearly within their choice of clothing, adornment and coiffure.

-Over the coming issues of Ethnic Jewellery Magazine we shall explore the very personal way that we as humans communicate the essence of ourselves to those around us via external appearance.
+Over the coming issues of Ethnic Jewels Magazine we shall explore the very personal way that we as humans communicate the essence of ourselves to those around us via external appearance.

 The first topic we will explore is Tihuna.